minio/docs/source/includes/k8s/file-transfer-protocol-k8s.rst

       .. tab-item:: Kubectl

-	 Use the following command to edit the Tenant YAML configuration:
+	 Use the following Kubectl command to edit the Tenant YAML configuration:

 	 .. code-block:: yaml

             kubectl edit tenants/my-tenant -n my-tenant-ns

 	 Replace ``my-tenant`` and ``my-tenant-ns`` with the desired Tenant and namespace.